 not eating it all at once waiting for it to cool.

 When you’re selecting chocolate chips, make sure to go for a higher-quality product because the chocolate’s quality will dictate how your fudge tastes and feels.
-I love Hershey’s Special Dark, and Ghirardelli works wonderfully.
+I like Hershey’s Special Dark, Ghirardelli, and Enjoy Life.
 This recipe is not the place to skimp on ingredients and buy the cheap brand!

 For a slightly less sweet fudge, use two cups (12 ounces) of semisweet chocolate and one cup (6 ounces) of bittersweet chocolate.
 In case that seems confusing – I’m talking about the product’s weight in dry ounces and it’s volume in a measuring up.
 Obviously a cup hast 8 liquid ounces, not 6!